 10. Carroll Gardens, Brooklyn

 This quaint family neighborhood is full of all the most wholesome Halloween decor.
+We always suggest Carroll Gardens as the prime Halloween trick-or-treating spot for families, and the decorations here are some of the best in Brooklyn too!

 Also published on Medium.